Flashing Hot Tamale animated GIF

 Is a GPS download of the route available?

-Yes, we will make the routes available the day of the ride.
 If you have a Garmin or similar device, you can download the route to your device.
 Another option is to install the RideWithGPS app on your smart phone.
 The free option will let you see the route and see where you are, while the paid option can be set to talk and give you directions.

 Where's Waldo?